Cognigy/Documentation/docs/ai/installation/AI-login.md

 ---
-title: "Cognigy.AI Sign-in and Sign-out"
+title: "Log In to and Log Out of Cognigy.AI"
 slug: "AI-login"
 hidden: false
 ---

-# Cognigy.AI Sign-in and Sign-out
+# Log In to and Log Out of Cognigy.AI

+## Prerequisites

+- You need to have a Cognigy.AI account.

+## Log In

-Users can sign in to Cognigy.AI with this URL:
+You can log in to Cognigy.AI with the following login page URL:

 ```txt
 https://<frontend-url>/login